ISL 2020-21: FC Goa striker Igor Angulo wins the Golden Boot | Goal.com

 It must be noted that last season when there were as many as three strikers (Bartholomew Ogbeche, Nerijus Valskis and Krishna) who topped the goalscorers chart with 15 goals, the winner was decided based on the number of assists.
 Both Valskis and Krishna had registered six assists from 20 and 21 games respectively and the Lithuanian won the individual award on account of playing fewer minutes, while Ogbeche scored as many times in just 16 games but had only one assist to his name.

 "It's frustrating for the rules to be changed.
-Last season, even Ogbeche could have won it," Krishna had said ahead of the ISL final against Mumbai City.
+Last season, even Ogbeche could have won it (the Golden Boot award)," Krishna had said ahead of the ISL final against Mumbai City.

 Krishna failed to get on the scoresheet in the ISL final in which Mumbai City beat ATK Mohun Bagan 2-1 to lift the trophy.
-The Fijian striker received the ISL Player of the Season award for his excellent performances for the Mariners.
+The 33-year-old received the ISL Player of the Season award for his excellent performances for the Mariners.